Privacy Policy

 Our Platform allows you to connect and share your content, posts, comments, reviews and information publicly or with other users of our Platform.
 Please be mindful of your own privacy needs and the privacy needs of others as you choose who to connect with and what to share and make public.
 We cannot control the privacy or security of information you choose to make public or share with others.

-We may share your personal data with the parties set out below for the purposes set out in the table “Purposes for which we will use your personal data” above.
+We do not sell or share your personal data to third parties for monetary or other valuable consideration as defined under the California Consumer Privacy Act.
+However, we may share your personal data with the parties set out below for the purposes set out in the table “Purposes for which we will use your personal data” above.

 · External Third Parties as set out in the Glossary.